PDF Validate Standard

 Let’s build and execute the “pdfValidateDef” example.

-- Create a new process definition called “pdfValidateDef” and open it in Designer mode.
+• Create a new process definition named “pdfValidateDef” and open it in Designer mode.

-- Click the "pdfValidate" step to configure its "Required" properties.
+• Click the "pdfValidate" step to configure its "Required" properties.
 Provide a name for the step.
 Provide the source file path on the application server.
-Provide the PDF validation type.
-Provide the variable references to hold the Output and Virtual PDF file paths.
+Select the PDF validation type.
+Provide variable references to store the Output and Virtual PDF file paths.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click the “pdfValidate” process step to view the properties.
-This step validates the PDF document against one of the following PDF standards and returns the “True” value.
+Click the “pdfValidate” process step to view its properties.
+This step validates the PDF document against one of the following PDF standards and returns “True”.

 Definition Sample: